galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 * How it started
   * Working on office
-  * Looking forward for the next summer retreat
+  * Looking forward to the next summer retreat
 * Turning point
   * Reading the book "Hight performance habits"
   * Planner